Bobbie Gentry: 1970: Fancy

-April 1970 saw the release of Fancy, Gentry's sixth album in three years.
+April 1970 had the release of Fancy, Gentry's sixth album in three years.
 Like 1969's Touch 'Em with Love, it contains only covers, except for the artist's self-penned title track.
 Most of the album was recorded at Fame Recording Studios in Muscle Shoals, Alabama, with producer Rick Hall.
-"Fancy," released as the album's first single, became Gentry's biggest hit since "Ode to Billie Joe", peaking within the top 40 in the US, Canada, and Australia.
-Of the song Gentry herself said, "Fancy is my strongest statement for women's lib, if you really listen to it.
-I agree wholeheartedly with that movement and all the serious issues that [it stands] for—equality, equal pay, day care centers, and abortion rights," she explained to After Dark magazine in 1974.
+"Fancy", released as the album's first single, became Gentry's biggest hit since "Ode to Billie Joe", peaking within the top 40 in the US, Canada, and Australia.
+Of the song, Gentry herself said, "'Fancy' is my strongest statement for women's lib, if you really listen to it.
+I agree wholeheartedly with that movement and all the serious issues that [it stands] for—equality, equal pay, day care centers, and abortion rights," she explained to After Dark in 1974.

 The album's first European single, a cover of "Raindrops Keep Falling on My Head", peaked at number 40.
 The album's second North American single, "He Made a Woman Out of Me", did not reach the same heights as "Fancy", reaching only number 71 on the Billboard Hot 100.

-Gentry would be nominated for Best Contemporary Vocal Performance, Female at the 13th Annual Grammy Awards.
+Gentry was nominated for Best Contemporary Vocal Performance, Female at the 13th Annual Grammy Awards.